Best Puzzles for Cats (Buyer’s Guide 2022)

 - 14 different compartments that can hold different treats or food

 - Allows you to increase the difficulty as your cat learns

 - Can also be used as a slow-feeder

 What we didn’t like:

-- Has to be reconfigured after your cat is done playing
+- Has to be reconfigured after each puzzle session

-- The various elements produce a lot of noise when moved
+- The various elements produce a lot of noise when operated

 The Rainy Day Puzzle & Play is presented as the answer to your cat’s boredom indoors.
 It certainly is a pretty complete package, with 14 different drop-shaped levers and sliders that reveal holes where you can store treats or food.
 You also have a spinning disk on top that can be used as an additional place to conceal treats.
 The puzzle’s design allows you to increase the difficulty to keep even the most intelligent of cats interested.

 The board is made from wood and a solid plastic that is safe to chew on (no BPA, PVC or phthalates).
 This material is light and easy to clean, which is a definite plus in our eyes.

 Overall this is a very solid board, and while it requires some work to set up for every puzzle session, we can easily recommend it to every cat owner that wants to provide a challenge to their kitty.
 Want to see this product in action?
 Watch it here.